 At RCSEd, we are proud to support World Patient Safety Day (WPSD), a global initiative that raises awareness, brings stakeholders together and drives collective action to make healthcare safer.

-This year’s theme, “Safe care for every newborn and every child”, with the slogan “Patient safety from the start!”, highlights the vulnerability of children and newborns to the risks of unsafe care and the urgent need for improvement.
+This year's theme, 'Safe care for every newborn and every child', with the slogan 'Patient safety from the start!', highlights the vulnerability of children and newborns to the risks of unsafe care and the urgent need for improvement.

-Building on the World Health Organization’s calls to action, from safer childbirth to medication safety, health worker safety, patient and family engagement, and diagnostic safety – World Patient Safety Day 2025 reinforces our shared commitment to eliminating avoidable harm and ensuring every child receives safe, high-quality care.
+Building on the World Health Organisation's calls to action, from safer childbirth to medication safety, health worker safety, patient and family engagement, and diagnostic safety – World Patient Safety Day 2025 reinforces our shared commitment to eliminating avoidable harm and ensuring every child receives safe, high-quality care.

 We would like to thank all contributors for their work and time to the 2025 WPSD campaign.